RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 ## To-do List (General)
 This list will be updated as items are completed.
 Items here may not always relate to the code in the Github repository.
+- [ ] Run 1D bin acceptance by plotting the variables against each other, not their bin numbers
+    * This will reduce future errors by limiting the confusion when dividing the migration matrix by the 1D generated histograms to get the acceptance matrix
 - [ ] Run Q2-xB bins and z-pT bins separately in the same way that the 4D bins are run
     * want to see the evolution of the multi-dimensional bin migration as more dimensions are considered
 - [ ] Add a 5D bin option which includes phi_t (may want to run in the "bin_migration_V4" version of the code to give more options to the number of phi_t bins)